KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

 \subsection{Nash Inequalities}

-We redirect our attention towards the second ingredient necessary to establish the relevant heat kernel estimates for $\mathscr{U}^{N}$, which ultimately take the form of suitable Nash inequalities.
-Although Nash inequalities are generally employed in the non-compact regime, we adapt them to the compact regime in this paper; the important ingredient for our approach begins with heat kernel estimates $\bar{\mathscr{U}}^{N,0}$.

-Concerning the relevant heat kernel estimates for $\bar{\mathscr{U}}_{S,T}^{N,0}$, the important, although certainly treatable, distinction between the asymptotically compact geometry and the non-compact geometry is the lack of any similar long-time estimates.
-Indeed, in the long-time limit with respect to the parabolic space-time scaling, the heat kernel $\bar{\mathscr{U}}_{S,T}^{N,0}$ approximates the flat measure on $\mathscr{I}_{N,0}$.
-We account for this non-vanishing long-time behavior in the following estimates which actually categorizes the upper bound for $\bar{\mathscr{U}}_{S,T}^{N,0}$ into two time-regimes despite its presentation. \begin{lemma} Consider times $S,T \in \R_{\geq 0}$ satisfying $S \leq T$.
-For an implied constant depending only on $\wt{\alpha}_{1}^{N} \in \R_{>0}$, we have
+We redirect our attention towards the second ingredient necessary to establish the relevant heat kernel estimates for $\mathbf{P}^{N}$, which ultimately take the form of suitable Nash inequalities.
+Although Nash inequalities are generally employed in the non-compact regime, we adapt them to the compact regime in this paper; the important ingredient for our approach begins with heat kernel estimates $\bar{\mathbf{P}}^{N,0}$. {As for} relevant heat kernel estimates for {$\bar{\mathbf{P}}^{N,0}$}, the important, {but} certainly treatable, distinction between the asymptotically compact geometry and the non-compact geometry is lack of any similar long-time estimates.
+Indeed, in the long-time limit with respect to the parabolic space-time scaling, the heat kernel {$\bar{\mathbf{P}}^{N,0}$} approximates the flat measure on $\mathbb{I}_{N,0}$.
+We {will} account for this non-vanishing long-time behavior in the following estimates, which actually categorizes the upper bound for {$\bar{\mathbf{P}}^{N,0}$} into two time-regimes, despite its presentation. \begin{lemma}\fsp Consider times $S,T \in \R_{\geq 0}$ satisfying $S \leq T$.
+For an implied constant depending only on {$\wt{\alpha}_{1}^{N}$}, we have

-\end{lemma} \begin{proof} The desired lower bound is a straightforward consequence of a discrete-type parabolic maximum principle for $\bar{\mathscr{U}}^{N,0}$, or alternatively its interpretation as a probability.
-Moreover, it suffices to assume $\varrho_{S,T} \gtrsim N^{-2}$, because the aforementioned parabolic maximum principle also provides a uniform upper bound for the heat kernel provided its initial data.

-To provide the desired upper bound, we first recall the following explicit representation of the heat kernel $\bar{\mathscr{U}}^{N,0}$ from Section 3.2 of \cite{P}. \begin{itemize} \item First, let us define $\bar{\mathscr{G}}^{N,0}$ to be the heat kernel associated to the following parabolic problem with spatial coordinate in the boundary-less lattice $\Z$:
+\end{lemma} \begin{proof} The lower bound is a straightforward consequence of a discrete-type parabolic maximum principle for $\bar{\mathbf{P}}^{N,0}$, or alternatively its interpretation as a probability.
+Moreover, it suffices to assume $\rho_{S,T} \gtrsim N^{-2}$, because the aforementioned parabolic maximum principle also provides a uniform upper bound for the heat kernel provided its initial data.
+To provide the desired upper bound, we first recall the following explicit representation of the heat kernel $\bar{\mathbf{P}}^{N,0}$ from Section 3.2 of \cite{P}. \begin{itemize} \item First, let us define $\bar{\mathbf{K}}^{N,0}$ {via the following semi-discrete heat equation on the} boundary-less lattice $\Z$: